giangnguyen2412/advanced-XAI-for-DeepLearning/reviews/jeyakumar2020can.md

 The experiment design is simpler than [1](https://arxiv.org/abs/2105.14944) but straightforward and easy to reproduce.
 When these two works are very close, it would be nice to study the correlation between the correlation vs. effectiveness of an explanation method.

 ## Evaluation

+## What to do next?

+The future work could be a study of the correlation between lay-user preference vs. down-stream utility.